sigdeletras/odoo/README.md

 ## Views

+views/views.xml, a tree and a form view, with the menus opening them.

 Actions and menus are regular records in database, usually declared through data files.
 Actions can be triggered in three ways:

 - by clicking on menu items (linked to specific actions)